myroslavarm/LatexRepository/README.md

 # LatexRepository
-fake repository for experiments with LaTeX
+repository for various experiments with LaTeX